NicolasSerranoGarcia/NicolasSerranoGarcia/README.md

 - 3rd year Computer Engineering student at [University of Alicante](https://www.ua.es/), Spain

 - I like building stuff and learning in the process.
+For me it really comes down to understanding the underlying mechanisms of whatever I am working with.
+I'll figure it out from there.

-- I'm really curious about tech, but I'm specially keen on C++ and it's ecosystem
+- I'm really curious about tech, specially system level design.
+I mainly use C++, although Rust and Swift catch my atention.

-- Besides from tech, I enjoy skiing, swimming, playing the drums, camping and music.
+- Besides from tech, I enjoy skiing, swimming, playing the drums and trekking.
 If you are into any of these, I'd love to talk!